Gyja/Gyja.github.io/index.md

 ## Cost optimisation / FinOps

+* Business model understanding
+* Bill review
+* Architecture review
+* Right sizing
+* Pricing models

-Our AWS staff are specialists in the field of finding areas for optimization, especially around cost.
-From “low hanging fruit” all the way to supporting you with contract negotiation that will give you significant savings allowing you to focus on you, the business and what you can deliver to your customers.
+We are specialists in the field of finding areas for cost optimisation.
+From “low hanging fruit” to purchase plans (RI's/Savings Plans/EDP's) all the way to supporting you with contract negotiation with Amazon that will bring you significant savings allowing you to focus on your the business and customers.

 ## Cloud Transformation

+* Cloud Migrations
+* Landing Zones
+* Application modernisation

-Whatever your business objectives, the adoption of cloud services can help focus on achieving those objectives with greater efficiency and cadence.
-We can support that journey with readiness assessments and migration or greenfield deployment projects.
-Cloud is a lot more than technology.
-Cloud is a mindset change, a paradigm shift and here at XLCloud, we can take you through each step of your journey.
+Whatever your business objectives, the adoption of AWS can help focus on achieving those objectives with greater efficiency.
+We can support your journey with assessments and migration readiness.
+Cloud is a lot more than technology, AWS is a paradigm shift and here at XLCloud, we can take you through each step of your journey from the initial idea to delivery.

 ## Technical architecture

+* Account structure
+* Architecture review
+* Technical evagilisum

 With many decades of computing experience and over 13 years of AWS cloud experience under our belt, if you’re looking to embark on a significant program of work or need some experienced technical ownership and oversight, we are here to help.
 The conversation will always start with the business requirements and then start looking at the technical requirements to be fulfilled.
-We will design efficient, cost-effective technical solutions both big and small.
-We will ensure that we work closely with your business stakeholders to help evangelise the business and technical objectives and deliver on reliable, secure and trusted solutions.
+We will help design efficient, cost-effective technical solutions both big and small.
+We will ensure that we work closely with your business stakeholders to help evangelise the business and technical objectives and help you deliver on reliable, secure and trusted solutions.